feyzijan/ShellDatathon/README.md

 This repo contains the work me and my partner have done for the 2022/2023 Shell Datathon Competition https://www.kaggle.com/competitions/shell-datathon-coderspace/overview

-*Note: I can't push the latest commit due to errors stemming from large file sizes, will delete this note once I do that
+*Note: I have used Git LFS to store the large .pkl data files so I could push the commits

 The aim of this datathon is to predict the weekly fuel orders across Shell Turkey's 1000+ stations in the year 2019.
 Participants have access to the price data for 2014-2019, and sales data for 2014-2018.